 Check Reliability and Ownership Costs

-A closely related issue is the total cost of ownership.
+Besides this, also look for the total cost of ownership.
 Some cars are cheaper to buy, but you will end up paying a lot more if you buy a car that has a lot of issues with it.
-You can also expect higher insurance costs.
+You can also expect higher insurance costs, but be sure to check out this car insurance list uk so you can see which companies will be able to help you find the least expensive insurance plan for your vehicle, allowing you to save as much money as you possibly can.
 There are a bunch of automotive websites that can help you understand the total cost of ownership of the models you are interested in.

 Check the Vehicle History Report